wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl-mba/protect-against-malicious-attacks-unauthorized-access-with-microsoft-edge/includes/2-understand-secure-foundations.md

 Microsoft Edge and Windows Defender Application Guard (WDAG) combine for both a software and hardware isolation approach to security.
 This approach lets untrusted site navigation launch inside a container and the isolation helps enterprises safeguard their corporate network and data in case users visit a site that is compromised or is malicious.
 Edge provides the highest level of protection against zero-day exploits, unpatched vulnerabilities, and web-based malware.

-Checkout the video below to see how Microsoft Edge isolates processes to prevent malicious attacks and unauthorized access through the browser.
+Check out the video below to see how Microsoft Edge isolates processes to prevent malicious attacks and unauthorized access through the browser.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4FoNZ]